salaaad2/GAUFRE/README.md

 I recommend giving your plaintext note or whatever to an AI that will do the translation to JSON for you.

+You can find a prompt for an LLM that will do exactly this in `prompt.txt`.

 ## TODO:
 - Muscle group pie chart
 - toggle off total weight by default